Features new to Windows 8: Search

 Windows 8.1 Update enhances the Bing Smart Search feature by providing support for natural language queries, which can detect misspellings and display apps or settings relevant to a query.
 For example, typing "get apps for Windows" will display a shortcut to the Windows Store.
 Windows 8.1 Update also introduces a visible search button on the Start screen that acts as a shortcut to the Metro-style flyout interface.

+The Kind property introduced in Windows Vista to express a more friendly notion of file type has been expanded to include support for Playlist (where items are playlists) in Windows 8.
+In Windows 8.1, Unknown (where the kind of item is not known) is also introduced.

 User login

 Windows 8 introduces a redesigned lock screen interface based on the Metro design language.
 The lock screen displays a customizable background image, the current date and time, notifications from apps, and detailed app status or updates.
 Two new login methods optimized for touch screens are also available, including a four-digit PIN, or a "picture password," which users allow the use of certain gestures performed on a selected picture to log in.
 These gestures will take into account the shape, the start and end points, as well as the direction.
 However, the shapes and gestures are limited to tapping and tracing a line or circle.
 Microsoft found that limiting the gestures increased the speed of sign-ins by three times compared to allowing freeform methods.
 Wrong gestures will always deny a login, and it will lock out the PC after five unsuccessful attempts, until a text password is provided.

 Windows 8.1 introduces the ability to display a photo slide show on the lock screen.
 The feature can display images from local or remote directories, and includes additional options to use photos optimized for the current screen resolution, to disable the slide show while the device is running on battery power, and to display the lock screen slide show instead of turning off the screen after a period of user inactivity.
 The lock screen can also display interactive toast notifications.
 As examples, users can answer calls or instant messages received from Skype contacts, or dismiss alarm notifications from the lock screen.
 Users can also take photos without dismissing the lock screen.